 The success of the NEOs' contributions to the Corporation in reaching its overall goals is a factor in the determination of their annual incentive.
 The Compensation Committee assesses each NEO's performance on the basis of his or her respective contribution to the achievement of corporate goals as well as to needs of the Corporation that arise on a day-to-day basis.
 This assessment is used by the Compensation Committee in developing its recommendations to the Board with respect to the determination of annual incentives for the NEOs.

-Although a number of the corporate performance objectives were achieved, the Corporation did not grant any annual bonuses by way of cash or stock grants to NEOs for 2014.
+Although a number of the corporate performance objectives were achieved, the Corporation did not grant any annual short-term incentives by way of cash or stock grants to NEOs for its last financial year.

 Long-Term Incentives